Check that the contract provides for the home to have Buildmark cover and details the name of the person or company that will be providing that cover.

 Go online and log in to the NHBC Conveyancing Portal to confirm date of legal completion and accept the Buildmark policy.

-- Download the insurance certificates and all associated documents to send to your client, the lender (if applicable) and keep a copy for your files.
+Download the insurance certificate and all associated documents to send to your client, the lender (if applicable) and keep a copy for your files.

 If you have any queries regarding the above, please contact Customer Services on 0344 633 1000.

 Most mortgage lenders will not release funds for the purchase of a new home until a warranty provider has issued a cover note.

 After making their final inspection and provided that they are satisfied with the standard of construction of the home, our inspector will issue a cover note and hand it to the builder.
 The builder should pass the cover note on to their conveyancer to pass on to you as soon as possible, in order to avoid any delay in the release of funds in time for completion of sale.

 Following the issue of a cover note and online acceptance via the NHBC Conveyancing Portal, we will issue a Buildmark insurance certificate.
 Conveyancers should therefore ensure that they go online and log in to the NHBC Conveyancing Portal where they can confirm legal completion has taken place and accept the Buildmark cover online.
 Where our subsidiary NHBC Building Control Services Ltd has acted as the Approved Inspector, the Buildmark insurance certificate will include a statement that 'This home is subject to NHBC's Building Control'.
 This is confirmation that the Building Control Final Certificate has been issued to the Local Authority.